wsmwzms123/node/README.md

 ## mk-dirs
-> a little function of creating multi level directories or files
+> a little tool function of creating multi level directories or files

 ## Usage
 ```js